FerretDB/FerretDB/website/docs/Reference/telemetry.md

 # Telemetry reporting

-The telemetry service collects anonymous usage data on FerretDB to help us achieve compatibility and enhance our product.
+FerretDB collects anonymous usage data and sends them to our telemetry service, which helps us understand its usage, and how we can further increase compatibility and enhance our product.

 It enables us to provide automated checks and updates on available versions.